 U.S. skier Mikaela Shiffrin ties Lindsey Vonn's record for most alpine World Cup wins

-U.S. skier Mikaela Shiffrin has tied Lindsey Vonn's record for the most alpine World Cup wins as a woman, at 82.
+U.S. skier Mikaela Shiffrin has tied Lindsey Vonn's record for the most alpine World Cup wins by a woman, at 82.

 Shiffrin, 27, took home the title Sunday during the giant slalom event in Kranjska Gora, Slovenia.
 She beat Italy's Federica Brignone by 0.77 seconds, and Switzerland's Lara Gut-Behrami came in third place, according to the International Ski and Snowboard Federation.